deepti-96/Eye-movement-detection/README.md

 break

 ```
 Let us pick a Roi immediately (region of interest).
-In this approach, we are just detecting the pupil, iris, and sclera, leaving out features like eyelashes and the region around the eye.
+In this approach, we are just detecting the pupil, iris, and sclera, leaving out features like eyelashes and the region around the eye.<br />
 ```
 roi = frame [269: 795, 537: 1416]
 rows, cols, _ = roi.shape